AnshuRegmi/WEBFINALPROJECT/README.md

 4. **Test**:
    - Click questions to expand/collapse
+   - Open multiple questions at once
+   - Verify each item toggles independently
    - Resize browser to test responsiveness
-   - Verify only one item opens at a time
+   - Check that title breaks correctly on mobile

+## Code Explanation

+### HTML Structure
+The HTML is organized into three main sections:
+1. **Header**: Contains the title and description paragraph
+2. **FAQ Container**: Wrapper that holds all FAQ items
+3. **FAQ Items**: Individual question-answer pairs with buttons and collapsible content

+Each FAQ item has:
+- A button containing the question text and both icons
+- A div containing the answer that expands/collapses
+- CSS classes that control visibility and state

+### CSS Approach
+The stylesheet uses:
+- **Mobile-first design**: Base styles for mobile, enhanced for desktop
+- **CSS Grid**: For the two-column desktop layout
+- **Flexbox**: For internal alignment within components
+- **Transitions**: For smooth expand/collapse animations
+- **Class-based state management**: `.active` class controls open/closed state

+### JavaScript Logic
+The script:
+1. Waits for DOM to load
+2. Selects all FAQ items
+3. Attaches click listeners to each question button
+4. Toggles only the clicked item's state
+5. Does not interfere with other items' states

 ## Future Enhancements
 - Add ARIA labels for better screen reader support
-- Keyboard navigation (arrow keys)
+- Keyboard navigation (arrow keys to move between questions)
-- Animation timing customization
+- Animation timing customization options
-- Theme color variables (CSS custom properties)
+- Theme color variables using CSS custom properties
-- Deep linking to specific FAQ items
+- Deep linking to specific FAQ items via URL hash
-- Search functionality
+- Search/filter functionality for finding specific questions
+- Collapse all / Expand all buttons
+- Save state to localStorage to remember open items

 ## Learning Outcomes
 Through this project, I learned:
 - Mobile-first responsive design principles
-- CSS Grid for complex layouts
+- CSS Grid for complex two-column layouts
 - Event delegation in JavaScript
 - DOM manipulation techniques
 - Cross-browser compatibility considerations
-- Importance of semantic HTML
+- Importance of semantic HTML for accessibility
-- How to structure a front-end project
+- How to structure a front-end project with separate concerns
+- Independent state management for multiple interactive elements
+- The difference between single-item and multi-item accordion patterns
+- How CSS transitions work with max-height property

+## Technical Decisions

+### Why CSS Grid for Desktop Layout?
+CSS Grid provides a clean, two-column layout with minimal code.
+It allows the header to be on the left and FAQs on the right without complex positioning or floats.

+### Why max-height for Accordion Animation?
+Using `max-height` with a transition creates a smooth expanding/collapsing effect.
+While not perfect for extremely long content, it works well for FAQ items and provides better performance than JavaScript-based animations.

+### Why Traditional JavaScript (ES5)?
+Using `var`, traditional functions, and for loops ensures maximum browser compatibility without requiring transpilation or polyfills.

+### Why Independent Toggle Pattern?
+The requirement specified that multiple items should stay open when clicking new items.
+This gives users more control and allows them to compare multiple answers simultaneously.

 ## Conclusion
 This FAQ accordion component demonstrates core web development skills including semantic HTML, modern CSS layout techniques, and vanilla JavaScript DOM manipulation.
-The project successfully meets all requirements: pixel-perfect design implementation, full responsiveness, and smooth interactive functionality.
+The project successfully meets all requirements: pixel-perfect design implementation, full responsiveness, smooth interactive functionality, and independent item toggling for enhanced user control.

 ---

-**Project Completed**: December 14, 2025
+**Project Completed**: December 14 2025
 **Technologies Used**: HTML, CSS, JavaScript
 **Design Pattern**: Mobile-First Responsive Design